apache/logging-log4cxx/src/site/markdown/change-report-gh.md

 | [0.1.1](#rel_1_1)   | 2003-07-09 |                      |
 | [0.1.0](#rel_1_0)   | 2003-07-08 |                      |
 | [0.0.1](#rel_0_1)   | 2003-05-31 |                      |

+## Release 1.1.0 - 2023-05-01 {#rel_1_1_0}

+This is a general maintenance release.
+The following bugs/issues have been fixed:

+* Fix to build on Windows Server 2016
+* Fix compiling errors with older compilers
+* Make ODBC and SMTP opt-in instead of automatic
+* Parameterize statements for ODBC inserts.
+Add new generic DBAppender class that uses APR for database support
+* Fix Qt support

 ## Release 1.0.0 - 2023-01-01 {#rel_1_0_0}